Engineering: A Dozen Reasons You Will Love Being An Engineer

 Reason #9: Work With Other Smart, Innovative Individuals

 Engineers are logical problem solvers, and in their quest for elegant solutions to vexing problems, they collaborate with other bright "idea" people who are also at the top of their game.
 Depending on their exact job, engineers may work in small groups of other engineers, directly with customers and suppliers, or with experts in allied disciplines who have a stake in delivering results.

 One man's 'magic' is another man's engineering.— Robert A. Heinlein

 Engineers are consistently among the top occupations garnering public respect.
-For example, Pew research studies have found that more than six in 10 Americans surveyed view engineers as contributing "a lot" to society's well being.1
+For example, Pew Research studies have found that more than six in ten Americans surveyed view engineers as contributing "a lot" to society's well being.1

 Others recognize that it takes skill and diligence to become an engineer.
 Not only do they admire the engineer's adeptness at solving difficult problems but also the profession's ethical requirements.

 Reason #11: Job and Career Flexibility